Identifying Causal Effects using Instrumental Time Series: Nuisance IV and Correcting for the Past: Additional details for

 The interventional distribution of $\Pi$ under this intervention is defined as $P_S^{\Pi;\operatorname{do}(X_{t_0}:=x)}:=P_S^{\Tilde{\Pi}}$.
 In general, the interventional distribution of $\Pi$ under an intervention is the distribution that is induced by the SCM $\Tilde{\Pi}$ obtained by replacing some of the structural assignments.
 We require that this distribution exists and is unique.
 Depending on the application at hand, several interventions on the process are useful, including, for example, changing the dynamics of one component for all time points \citep{Peters2020dynamics}.
 In this work, we focus on an intervention at a particular time point.
 When performing such an intervention $\operatorname{do}(X_{t_0}:=x)$ on $X_{t_0}$, we have that $\frac{\partial}{\partial x}\E_{P_Y^{\Pi;\operatorname{do}(X_{t_0}:=x)}} [Y_{t_0+1}] = \alpha_{Y,X}$.
-This motivates calling $\beta = \alpha_{Y,X}$ the causal effect from $X$ to $Y$.
+This motivates calling $\beta = \alpha_{Y,X}$ the {direct} causal effect from $X$ to $Y$ {in our parametric model (while the effect may be mediated in another parametrization, e.g., at finer temporal resolution)}.
 In several applications, the causal effect $\beta$ is of interest by itself because it yields insight into understanding the causal structure of the problem.
 The causal effect, however, also comes with another benefit: it is optimal for prediction under intervention.
 We discuss this point of view in \cref{sec:prediction_intervention}.